 If you have been injured on someone else’s property as a result of a slip and fall, you may be entitled to file a lawsuit for your injuries.
-There are many situations that can create hazardous environments that could result in an injury, and an experienced Atlanta personal injury lawyer will be able to work with you to establish a lawsuit, determine appropriate compensation, and represent you in court.
+There are many situations that can create hazardous environments that could result in an injury, and an experienced law firm will be able to work with you to establish a lawsuit, determine appropriate compensation, and represent you in court.
 Read more about slip and fall injuries and lawsuits.

 What Is a Slip and Fall?